michalkac/OS-Railway-New-Tracks-Turnouts-Servo-Controll/README.md

-These are OS-Railway new track turnouts modifyied to alo support SG90 mini servo .
+These are OS-Railway new track turnouts modifyied to alo support SG90 mini servo.

 Tips:

 1. For lever model i strongly advice to print with 0.1mm layer height because of servo connector (if connector still does not make a good contact with servo you can you can try to increase extrusion a bit or even put a tiny piece of paper between connector and servo.
 The rest can be printed with standard 0.2mm layer height.